 A native of Hoopeston, IL (St Anthony), Hatfield graduated from Parkland College and then earned undergraduate and graduate degrees from Eastern Illinois University.
-A former wrestler, Hatfield twice defeated the eventual state champion in a high school career that ended at Assembly Hall.
-He switched sports in college and grabbed three Illinois Jr College state track & field titles at Parkland.
-He transferred to EIU, and after recovering from knee surgery his first year, was a member of the Panther cross country team that won the 1977 NCAA National Championship.
-In 1979, he earned All-America honors in track & field after leading the nation with the #1 collegiate division time in the 3000-meter steeplechase, missing the all-time NCAA mark by less than one second, while setting an EIU school record that stood for over 25 seasons.
-Hatfield is a member of both the Hoopeston Area High School Athletic Hall of Fame and the Eastern Illinois University Athletic Hall of Fame.
+He was a member of the Panther cross country team that won an NCAA National Championship, he earned All-America honors in track & field, he led the nation with the #1 collegiate division time in the 3000-meter steeplechase, and is a member of both the Hoopeston Area High School Athletic Hall of Fame and the Eastern Illinois University Athletic Hall of Fame.

 His first stop after college was at Cal-State Fullerton in 1980 as head men’s and women’s cross country coach, home events coordinator, and athletic ticket manager.
 He arrived on the UI campus in 1981 and served as Academic Counselor for the Fighting Illini football and men’s basketball teams.
 He was Director of the Athletic Ticket Office from 1989-1999, then served another 10 years in the Office of Athletic Development as both Assistant and Associate Director of Development.
 In 2009, Hatfield was named Executive Director of the Varsity I Association and served that capacity until 2010.
 While in athletics, he also coordinated football team travel for 2 seasons, was a member of the sales team that marketed and sold the Memorial Stadium suites and club seats, and had regional alumni/fundraising responsibilities in Arizona, Northern California, and St Louis.